Skip to employment guidance

 Guidance for Patients: Your Employment Rights

-What you must, can, and don't have to tell your employer — and how the Equality Act protects you.
+What you must tell your employer, what you can keep private, and how the Equality Act protects you.

-If you choose to disclose — seek advice first
+If you choose to tell them, get advice first

-If you face a drug test — prepare in advance
+If you face a drug test, get ready early

-As a prescribed patient you should be treated no differently than any other patient with a medical condition.
-If you experience discrimination or feel pressured, contact ACAS, your trade union, or a specialist employment lawyer.
+As a patient, you should be treated the same as anyone else with a health condition.
+If you feel you are being treated unfairly, or you feel under pressure, you can get help.
+Contact ACAS, your trade union, or a specialist employment lawyer.

 Guidance for Employers

-Legal obligations, recommended steps, and how to support employees who hold a CBPM prescription — while maintaining workplace safety.
+Your legal duties, the steps to take, and how to support staff who hold a prescription while keeping the workplace safe.

 Obtain consent before requesting medical information